-99. The FATF issued a [guidance paper](#) in June 2013 regarding the application of a risk-based approach towards prepaid cards, mobile payments and internet-based payment services.
+87. The [FATF](#) issued a guidance paper in June 2013 regarding the application of a risk-based approach towards prepaid cards, mobile payments and internet-based payment services.
 This paper highlights the importance of taking a more enhanced and focused approach in areas where there are higher risks.

-100. Whilst prepaid cards do not automatically present a higher risk of money laundering, terrorist financing, or proliferation financing, issuers will need to consider the specific risk factors of each card issued and determine its risk assessment based on the same.
+88. Whilst prepaid cards do not automatically present a higher risk of money laundering or terrorist financing, issuers will need to consider the specific risk factors of each card issued and determine its risk assessment based on the same.
 The risk of a prepaid card being misused will also depend on the product design and use and the effectiveness of systems and controls (including policies and procedures).
-Issuers are expected to exercise greater caution and apply enhanced CDD measures in instances where there is a greater money laundering, financing of terrorism, or financing of proliferation risk or where a product is designed and used in a way that is similar to a bank account.
+Issuers are expected to exercise greater caution and [apply enhanced CDD measures](#) in instances where there is a greater money laundering or financing of terrorism risk or where a product is designed and used in a way that is similar to a bank account.

-101. The risk assessment of a prepaid card issuer will need to cover all relevant risk factors (e.g., customer profile, product design and functionalities, geographical location of main card funding and card spending activities).
+89. The risk assessment of a prepaid card issuer will need to cover all relevant risk factors (e.g. [customer profile](#), [product design and functionalities](#), [geographical location of main card funding](#) and [card spending activities](#)).

-102. Prepaid cards are mostly used for making small value payments and transactions.
+90. Prepaid cards are mostly used for making small value payments and transactions.
 They leave an audit trail in the system, unlike cash transactions.
-However, if certain risk factors are not adequately or effectively managed and mitigated, prepaid cards can become attractive or susceptible to money launderers, terrorist financiers or proliferation financiers of weapons of mass destruction.
+However, if certain risk factors are not adequately or effectively managed and mitigated, prepaid cards can become attractive or susceptible to money launderers and terrorist financiers.

-103. The risk factors listed below do not constitute an exhaustive list and should not be considered in isolation.
+91. The risk factors listed below do not constitute an exhaustive list and should not be considered in isolation.
 An accumulation of multiple risk factors will increase the overall risk level - such an accumulation is often seen in cases where prepaid cards have been used to facilitate criminal activities.